 Note: Child Health Plan Plus (CHP+) is not a Health First Colorado program and, therefore, is not eligibility for NEMT services.

 Transportation to and from Health First Colorado covered non-emergency medical appointments or services when a member has no other means of transportation.
 Types of transportation available vary by location and may include:

 Meals and lodging may be covered under NEMT.
 Transportation, meals and lodging for an escort to accompany an at-risk adult or child may also be covered.

-Transportation anywhere other than a covered Health First Colorado medical appointment or service with an authorized Health First Colorado provider.
+Transportation anywhere other than a covered Health First Colorado medical appointment or service at an authorized Health First Colorado provider service location.

 If you live in the following counties, contact Veyo at 855-264-6368

 If you live in the following counties, contact Mountain Ride Transportation Resource Center at 844-686-7433 (Toll-Free).

-If you live in a county that is not listed above, contact your local county office.
+If you live in a county that is not listed above, please contact your local county office.

 For more information contact the Health First Colorado Customer Contact Center.